Updating a job

 At the bottom of each email template list are further options to re-load the list of available templates.

-By default, all updates to a job will be displayed in the Action Log, and will include details about who, what, when and other action details.
-This will be visible to both clients and staff.
+By default all updates to jobs will be displayed in the Action Log and will include details about who, what, when and other action details.
+This will be visible to both clients (via the web portal) and staff users.

-Sometimes though, these actions may contain sensitive information that the staff member, or the company as a whole may not wish clients using the HelpMaster Web Portal to view.
-In such occasions, the staff member should mark the action that they have just performed as private.
-This means that when the client using the HelpMaster Web Portal views their job, this particular action will not be listed with the other actions in the action log, or have certain details in it obfuscated from view.
+Sometimes actions may contain sensitive information that the staff member, or the company as a whole, may not wish the primary Client (this may include both Client and Staff users) using the HelpMaster Web Portal to see.
+On such occasions, the staff member should mark the action that they have just performed as a Private Internal Note.
+Then the action will either not be shown with the other actions in the action log, or have the action details removed from view.

 Configure the visibility settings in the Action Log Visibility Web Settings screen.